DenXman111/JourneyPlanner/README.md

     Then click on **Run -> Edit Configurations...** and add these VM options:

     --module-path ${PATH_TO_FX} --add-modules=javafx.controls,javafx.web,javafx.fxml

+4. Create environmental variable **GOOGLE_APPLICATION_CREDENTIALS** pointing to credentials json file (message us to get it)

-4. If you work on IntelliJ install cloud code plugin by google
+5. (optional) If you work on IntelliJ install cloud code plugin by google